Promotion of Administrative Justice Act, 2000: Criticism

 genuinely participatory, responsive, accountable, affordable and efficient system of administrative decision-making is attainable in South Africa, and every South African, no matter how poor or disadvantaged, is entitled- to nothing less.
 The new system of government must, of course, be tailored to the limited resources available.
 But those multitudes of South Africans, who have too long had to endure the insult of second- and third-class citizenship, should not now be prepared to settle for second- or third-class administrative justice and accountability.

 Cora Hoexter believes that "the Constitution and, to a lesser extent, the PAJA have brought about a good deal of the reform Baxter hoped for.
 Indeed, in many ways expectations reasonably held in the years before 1994 were exceeded by the sweeping nature of the constitutional reform that actually took place."
 The Constitution offers a multitude of checks on the use of public power at every level, and the administrative system today is replete with safeguards against secrecy, arbitrariness and maladministration.
 "While some of these safeguards may not be functioning optimally, it may seem absurd to ask for more at this stage of South Africa’s development."

 On the other hand, "there is no room for complacency—particularly given the growing menace of public corruption, which is rightly regarded as the greatest challenge currently confronting South Africa."
 The problem of corruption and its pernicious effects have been acknowledged by the Constitutional Court.
-In Glenister v President of the Republic of South Africa, the court noted that corruption blatantly undermines the democratic ethos, the institutions of democracy, the rule of law and the foundational values of South Africa's nascent constitutional project, fuelling maladministration and public fraudulence and imperilling the capacity of the state to fulfil its obligations to respect, protect, promote and fulfil all the rights in the Bill of Rights.
+In Glenister v President, the court noted that corruption blatantly undermines the democratic ethos, the institutions of democracy, the rule of law and the foundational values of South Africa's nascent constitutional project, fuelling maladministration and public fraudulence and imperilling the capacity of the state to fulfil its obligations to respect, protect, promote and fulfil all the rights in the Bill of Rights.
 The court emphasised that corruption demands "an integrated and comprehensive" response from the legal system.
 "Such a response would certainly include strengthening and improving the safeguards."